CVUA-RRW/FooDMe/docs/userguide/database.md

 In addition to the nucleotide collection, several taxonomy definition files are nescessary.
 These are easy to get from the NCBI servers and can be used with other sources.

-> **_NOTE:_** The links below are provided as information and might not link to the most recent
+!!! warning

-> version of the files.
+    The links below are provided as information and might not link to the most recent version of the files.

-> **_NOTE:_** If using the scripts above to retrieve either the NT or RefSeq database, the file
+!!! note

-> below should already be included in your local database.
+    If using the scripts above to retrieve either the NT or RefSeq database, the file below should already be included in your local database.

 ### Taxonomic information